-Lawsuit Filed To Block White House Pick To Head Consumer Watchdog
+Mulvaney Shows Up For Work At Consumer Watchdog Group, As Leadership Feud Deepens

 The Consumer Financial Protection Bureau, or CFPB, has been a total disaster as run by the previous Administrations pick.
 Financial Institutions have been devastated and unable to properly serve the public.
 We will bring it back to life!— Donald J. Trump (@realDonaldTrump) November 25, 2017

-The complaint filed late Sunday by English says "The president's purported or intended appointment of defendant Mulvaney as Acting Director of the CFPB is unlawful."
+Trump's Department of Justice, meanwhile, has advised the president that he does have the authority to install a new acting director.
+In a memo dated Saturday, Assistant Attorney General Steven Engel wrote that while the president does not have the exclusive authority to appoint an acting director, such a move is an acceptable "alternative" to following the Dodd-Frank process.
+(As Politico and The Intercept have noted, Engel previously represented a payday lender that the CFPB was suing for deceptive and illegal lending practices.
+Court records show that Engel left that case earlier this month, stepping away as the lead defense attorney after his confirmation to the Department of Justice.)

-However, Politico reports that the CFPB's general counsel, Mary McLeod, has sided with the president.
+Politico also reports that the CFPB's general counsel, Mary McLeod, has sided with the president.
 In a Nov.
 25 memorandum obtained by Politico, McLeod writes: "As General Counsel for the Bureau, it is my legal opinion that the President possesses the authority to designate an Acting Director for the Bureau," adding, "I advise all Bureau personnel to act consistently with the understanding that Director Mulvaney is the Acting Director of the CFPB."

-Cordray was confirmed as head of the bureau in 2013, two years after being nominated by President Obama.
-But since Trump took office, he has found himself at frequent loggerheads with the administration, which has been openly disdainful of the bureau and its aims, and Mulvaney has been among the harshest critics.
+Cordray was confirmed as head of the bureau in 2013, two years after being nominated by President Barack Obama.
+But since Trump took office, he has found himself at frequent loggerheads with the administration, which has been openly disdainful of the bureau and its aims.
+Mulvaney has been among the harshest critics of the CFPB, the organization he's now tasked with leading.

 As NPR's Miles Parks wrote on Friday, "Because of the agency's broad mandate, whoever is empowered as director has a huge role in deciding what or how much the organization decides to regulate."